IMMRMKW/ventimate/README.md

 - Install ESPHome using `pip install esphome`
 - Connect the HA Mate to your laptop/computer using a USB cable.
 - Note down the number of the COM port that is assigned to the HA Mate.
+- In the *ventimate* folder, create a file called *secrets.yml*.
+Copy-paste the contents of *secrets_example.yml* to the new file.
+Replace the wifi_ssid and wifi_password strings with the credentials that apply for your wifi.
+You can generate a Home Assistant Api key [here](https://esphome.io/components/api.html) (the site randomly generates a key upon accessing or refreshing the site).
+The access point credentials you can decide upon yourself.
 - In your terminal, type `esphome run config_ESP32_S3.yml --device COM<number>`.
 Replace <number> with the number that is assigned to the COM port of your HA Mate.
 Press Enter.

 The configuration should now be compiled an be uploaded to your HA Mate.